Skip to main contentSkip to navigation

 For RAID 5 rebuild failures specifically, the risk is highest because RAID 5 has zero remaining fault tolerance once degraded.
 RAID 6 and RAID 10 have additional margin, but the same physical failure mechanisms apply.
 If the failure occurred during a RAID reshape or NAS migration, the array has both a missing member and a split geometry, which requires a different reconstruction approach.

-Example: A 4-drive RAID 5 with 12TB WD Red drives.
-Drive 3 fails.
-The rebuild starts on a hot spare.
-Partway through, drive 1 encounters a URE on a sector that was never read during normal operation.
-The controller cannot compute the XOR for that stripe because two sources are now unavailable.
-The rebuild aborts.
-The array transitions from degraded to failed.
+Example: If a RAID 5 array degrades due to a single drive failure, a rebuild on a replacement drive will begin.
+If a surviving member encounters a URE on a previously unread sector during this process, the controller can no longer compute the XOR parity for that stripe because two sources are unavailable.
+The rebuild aborts, and the array transitions from degraded to failed.

 SMR Drive Write Amplification During Rebuilds